prantlf/covid-19-brief/README.md

 Briefly compares trends of active cases, new deaths and hospital occupancy connected to Covid-19 per week and country.
 Offers a rough overview of the virus momentum.
 Uses data from [ECDC].
 See the current state [on-line].

+**NOTICE**: ECDC changed the data format from weekly stats to daily stats for the year 2020 and removed data for the whole year 2021 without any public announcement.

 ![Example](./internal/example.png)

 ## Run